 We work with a community of top quality British growers and harvesters.
-We thought you might be interested in hearing a little about who some of our key suppliers are and what they do.
+We thought you might be interested in hearing a little about who our suppliers are and what they do.

 ...are rather bigger than the nurseries we usually deal with!
-We use them for lilies and oxygenators, which we can't find elsewhere.
+We use them for lilies, which we can't find elsewhere.
 They're based in North London and supply the trade.

 British Hardwood Tree Nursery

 BHT Nursery are a second generation family business based in Lincolnshire, specialising in native British trees.
-They grow themselves, as well as sourcing plants from other UK growers.
+They grow themselves, as well as sourcing plants from other UK growers, mostly local.

 British Orchids is Suzanne Noble, in Hereford.
 Suzanne has had many years of experience with wildflowers and wildflower seed, but has more recently started specialising in British orchids, under the guidance of renowned authority Phil Seaton.
 It's a fiddly business, involving laboratory and horticultural skills, and needs much patience.

 Linda Laxton started BWFP in the 80s at North Burlingham in Norfolk.
 Since then the next two generations have started work at the nursery. they have become a byword for reliability and quality in a tricky market.

 Cheviot Trees are a traditional wholesale nursery based in Berwick-on-Tweed, specialising in cell grown native plants.
 The company is a member of the Plant Healthy scheme.

 Exmoor Trees is a small remote nursery on...
 Exmoor, in Devon.
 It specialises in growing cell grown native plants.
 It's apparently the highest nursery in the UK - and possibly the most beautiful!
 Plant Healthy certified.

 When we need larger trees we often turn to Griffin Nurseries in Sussex, where they have been trading since 1989.
 The company is a member of the Plant Healthy scheme.